You are able to access a range of IT systems to aid your learning and wider University experience once you have activated your Oxford username.

 Connecting to wireless

 Wired internet connections and wireless networks are widely available, meaning you are never far away from internet access in Oxford.
 The Eduroam wireless service is the most widely available, providing internet access not only in Oxford but in academic institutions around the world using the same username and password.
-To get access on your device, follow the steps listed on the Eduroam web pages.
+To get access on your device, follow the steps listed on the IT Services 'Connect to the Internet' web page.